Preface

 1959, October 22nd to 26th : The Third Naga People’s Convention was held at Mokokchung.

-- Sixteen-point Agreement with the Naga People’s Convention leading to the formation of Nagalnad state within India.
+• Sixteen-point Agreement was signed between the Naga People’s Convention (NPC) and Govt. of India, leading to the formation of Nagaland state within India.

-- “The territories that were heretofore known as the Naga Hills-Tuensang Area under the Naga Hills-Tuensang Area Act, 1957, shall form a State within the Indian Union and he hereafter known as Nagaland.”
+“The territories that were heretofore known as the Naga Hills-Tuensang Area under the Naga Hills-Tuensang Area Act, 1957, shall form a State within the Indian Union and be hereafter known as Nagaland.”

-1963: The Nagaland and Nationalist Organization (NNO), is established.
+1963: The Nagaland and Nationalist Organization (NNO) a regional political party established.

 1963, December 1: Creation of Nagaland State